Myasthenia Gravis Plasma & Serum Samples

 Bay Biosciences provides high-quality, biopsy tissue samples.
 FFPE tissue blocks with matching fresh, frozen sera (serum), plasma, peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with myasthenia gravis (MG) disease.

-The sera (serum), plasma and PBMC biofluid specimens are processed from myasthenia gravis (MG) disease patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the serum, plasma and PBMCs are processed from myasthenia gravis (MG) disease patient’s peripheral whole-blood using customized collection and processing protocols.

-The biopsy tissue and matched biofluid samples are collected from unique patients diagnosed with myasthenia gravis (MG) disease and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Furthermore, the biopsy tissue and matched biofluid samples are collected from unique patients diagnosed with myasthenia gravis (MG) disease and are provided to a valued pharmaceutical customer for research, discovery and drug development.

 Myasthenia Gravis (MG) Overview